SenseNet/sncom-resources/_docs/install-to-azure.md

 To learn more about the topic, visit [this article](https://docs.microsoft.com/hu-hu/azure/sql-database/sql-database-migrate-your-sql-server-database).

-## Deploy a virtual machine for the Search service
+## Install a virtual machine for the Search service
 In a cloud environment sensenet needs a central index (instead of individual local indexes on all app domains).
 Because the characteristics of the **Lucene search engine** that sensenet uses this requires a **local file system storage**, so it needs to be on a virtual machine as of now.

 We assume you already have a VM in Azure or you can install a new one at this point dedicated for this search service (which is a good practice).